 - Leaky Pipes: If your home has any leaking exterior pipes or faucets, ants will settle down near it.

-- Puddles: Whether it’s from rain or a dripping hose, puddles are a great source of moisture for ants.
+- Puddles: Whether it’s from rain or a dripping hose, a puddle is a great source of moisture for ants.

 Many spots in your yard are undisturbed and give ants a safe place to shelter.
 Here are common sources of shelter for ants.